 Sorry, no doubt it is a nice word.
 If you say sorry to me, I would think that’s nice.
 However, in a negotiation, sorry is a no-no!
 It represents weakness and that you are willing to back down.
 Rather than resolve into saying sorry to your boss or hiring manager, plan your thoughts and words in such a manner that it is free from abusive wordings, threats or anything that will give room to sorry.
 Present your reasons to him/her and that’s it.

 You are super prepared, you have practiced, plan your words, you have even prayed and fast.
 Yet, it is important for you to note this very important tip; “Do not fear rejection”.
 If you do fear that your boss might reject your request, then you would simply not have that much courage or even the freedom to negotiate with him or her.

 Startup the negotiation, chip in some points, throw in the number, listen and listen, counter when necessary, chip in some more points, present your reasons, listen some more…..
 Keep negotiating until your goal is reached.

 23. Be Tough, Nice and Understanding!

-To negotiate means to deliberate, discuss, confer all in order to reach an agreement.
-Negotiating for a raise in salary is not therefore an abnormal thing to do.
-However, if you really want your boss or hiring manger to be convinced enough and grant you your request, negotiating the right way is therefore a wise decision to make.
+To negotiate means to deliberate, discuss, confer all to reach an agreement.
+Negotiating for a raise in salary is not, therefore, an abnormal thing to do.
+However, if you want your boss or hiring manager to be convinced enough and grant you your request, negotiating the right way is, therefore, a wise decision to make.